• Skip to primary navigation

 5 from 2 votes

-These healthy, no-bake Pumpkin Pie Energy Bites are the perfect bite size treat.
-Made with pumpkin, dates, and all of your favorite fall spices.
+These healthy, no-bake Pumpkin Pie Balls are the perfect bite size treat.
+Made with pumpkin puree, dates, and all of your favorite fall spices, they taste like a slice of pumpkin pie in a bite size form.
+These pumpkin energy balls are the perfect treat for fall!

-Keyword: American, pumpkin pie bites, pumpkin pie energy bites
+Keyword: pumpkin pie bites, pumpkin pie energy bites

 Servings: 12 Balls